rachberg/rachberg.github.io/_posts/2015-03-15-grace-jones-slave-rhythm.md

   feature: /slave_rhythm/grace_jones_2.png
 ---

-In 2011 the Victoria & Albert Museum chose a photo of Grace Jones as the cover of their exhibition Postmodernism: Style and Subversion.
+In 2011 the Victoria & Albert Museum chose a photo of Grace Jones as the cover of their exhibition *Postmodernism: Style and Subversion*.
 In the photograph, the pop diva modelled an outfit that would make Duchamp proud: she wore a multicoloured, dress-like structure composed of 3D scalene triangles, ice-hockey pant legs for sleeves, a pink paper fan and a bold red exclamation point on her forehead.
 Grace Jones’ style epitomizes the radical visual freedom of the 1980s.

 <figure>
 	<a href="http://www.vam.ac.uk/content/exhibitions/postmodernism/"><img src="/images/slave_rhythm/grace_jones_va.jpg"></a>